Car seat safety

 - Don’t use any add-on features for car seats that are not provided by the manufacturer, such as a bunting bag, head-hugger, tray or comfort strap.
 These can affect the safety of the seat and can be dangerous in a collision.

-- If it is cold, tuck a blanket over your child after he is secured.
+- If the seat is cold, tuck a blanket over your child after he is secured.
 Don’t put anything under or behind his body.

 - Never leave your child alone in the car.